 However, this customization also fragments the market, where each part of the market is smaller than the whole.
 It is also more difficult to forecast demand for these specialized products, which is why MTNs are issued as a best-efforts underwriting, since most MTNs are sold in small amounts, either continuously or intermittently.

 The flexibility of MTNs also allows the issuer to take advantage of temporary market opportunities, since a new MTN with specific characteristics can be issued quickly.

 MTNs also make reverse inquiries feasible.
-A reverse inquiry is a request by an investor for a security with specific characteristics that is not currently on the market.
-For instance, an investor could ask for a specific note that matures just when the investor has to pay a large expense or have a floating rate interest that is paid quarterly.
+A reverse inquiry is a request by an investor for a security with specific characteristics not currently on the market.
+For instance, an investor could ask for a specific note that matures just when the investor must pay a large expense or have a floating rate interest that is paid quarterly.

 MTNs also allow discreet funding, since only the issuer, agent, and investor need to know about a transaction.
 Thus, the issuer can avoid a large public offering that may indicate that the company is financially distressed.

 Although medium-term notes have many advantages, the traditional method of bond underwriting still has its advantages.
 It is more cost effective to underwrite a large single offering, and the investment bank can make a firm commitment by buying the entire issue from the issuer and then sell it to the public.
 In this case, the risk of selling the entire issue is transferred from the issuer to the investment bank.
 Also, bonds from a large offering have greater liquidity in the secondary bond market.